shwezhu/shwezhu.github.io/content/post/ios/swiftui/002-property-wrappers.md

 `@State` is a property wrapper struct that just wraps any value to make sure your view will refresh or redraw **whenever that value changes**.
 References: https://stackoverflow.com/a/59616812/16317008

+**Always declare state as private,** and place it in the highest view in the view hierarchy that needs access to the value.
+Learn more: https://stackoverflow.com/a/72946113/16317008

 #### 1.1.
 Two-Way Binding - Projected Value

 For state variables — variables defined with a [`State`](https://developer.apple.com/documentation/SwiftUI/State) property wrapper — the dollar sign (`$`) prefix tells SwiftUI to pass the **projectedValue**, which is a **Binding**.